jedzej/tietopythontraining-basic/README.md

 * Lesson 14 - Decorators + more OOP -- deadline 2018-06-05

-#### Not in scope
+#### Not in scope / proposals for next levels
-1. virtualenv
+1. virtualenv,
-1. network / web frameworks
+1. network / web frameworks,
-1. metaclasses
+1. generators.

 ---